PaulRitaldato1/COP3530/README.md

 # Recursion and Binary Search Trees

 ## Recursion
 Here are some code samples of recursion used in a SLL.
 The example shows a decentralized SLL.
-This means that the majority of the functionality is not inside the SLL class as you will ssee!
+This means that the majority of the functionality is not inside the SLL class as you will see!

 ```c++
 #ifndef _SLL_H_